timogilvie/EIPs/EIPS/EIP-fungible-staking-pool-standard.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
 A number of Proof-of-Stake blockchains and scaling solutions have launched tokens on Ethereum.
 To stake in one of these networks, tokens are forwarded to a smart contract which handles staking logic.
-However, when the tokens are staked, and locked in a staking smart contract, tokens lose their fungiblity and the network effects of following a widely adopted standard.
+However, when the tokens are staked, and locked in a staking smart contract, tokens lose their fungiblity and the network effects of a widely adopted standard.
 This EIP sets a standard for fungible staking pools which wrap tokens in a staking smart contract.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->